SwamySaidugari/Face-detection/README.md

 # Face-Detection-streamlit-application

 A project on Face Detection in a local image from PC and webcam live feed using Haarcascde frontal face classifier.
 Used OpenCV library for the over operations on the image data and streamlit for building web application.
-Deployed at Heroku server but have issues on webcam from the streamlit side(Streamlit doesn’t currently have any browser-based camera support).

 ## Description:
-The app consists of sidebar with dropdown of options such as Home, Upload and Display, Face Detection in pic and Face Detection cam.
+A Face Detection Streamlit Application is a computer program that uses computer vision and machine learning techniques to detect human faces in real-time video streams.
-+ Home : Diplays the admin picture and application objective
+The application can be built using various libraries and frameworks, such as OpenCV,Streamlit and others.

-+ Upload and Display: Asks to upload pic from the local files and display it.
+The user interacts with the application through a web-based graphical user interface created using the Streamlit library, which allows developers to build interactive data apps quickly.
+With this application, users can upload an image or record a video using their device's camera, and then the application will automatically detect and highlight the faces in the media.

-+ Face Detection in pic: Asks to upload pic from local files and display it with bounding box drawn around the face if detected.
+The face detection algorithm used in the application works by analyzing the pixel values of the image or video frames to identify regions that are likely to contain a face.
+Once those regions are identified, the algorithm runs additional analysis to determine if a face is present in the region and where its boundaries lie.

-+ Face Detection cam: Asks to tick the checkbox run inorder to start the webcam for face detection on live feed.
-Uncheck the run to stop.
+Facial recognition technology is becoming increasingly popular for applications such as security, marketing, and entertainment.
+This application provides a simple and convenient way for developers to experiment with facial detection algorithms and integrate them into their own projects.

 ## Website link : [https://fd-live.herokuapp.com/](https://fd-live.herokuapp.com/)